 HOW GSA BENEFITS THE FEDERAL GOVERNMENT

-GSA oversees the business of the U.S. federal government.
 GSA’s acquisition solutions supply federal purchasers with cost-effective high-quality products and services from commercial vendors.
-GSA provides workplaces for federal employees, and oversees the preservation of historic federal properties.
+GSA helps federal agencies build and acquire office space, products and other workspace services, and oversees the preservation of historic federal properties.
 Its policies covering travel, property and management practices promote efficient government operations.

 HOW GSA BENEFITS CITIZENS